teacher-aj/HeschelCS/project_00_basic_webpage/README.md

 ## Instructions

-Edit the contents of the webpage you created in lab00 to meet the requirements of the grading rubric shown below.
+Edit the contents of the webpage you created during class in week 1 to meet the requirements of the grading rubric shown below.

 ## Grading Rubric

 Your webpage must satisfy each checkbox below.
-Your grade will start at 8/8 points, and for each checkbox that you do not complete, you will lose 1 point.
+Your grade will start at 16/16 points, and for each checkbox that you do not complete, you will lose 1 point.
-If you complete all checkboxes, then you will get 8/8 points.
+If you complete all checkboxes, then you will get 16/16 points.

  - Your webpage must contain at least: